SimoneFurnari/SimoneFurnari/README.md

 ## About Me

-I am an aspiring musician with a small passion for programming.
+I am an aspiring musician with a small passion for coding.

 ### Aspiring musician